BSunk/Sunshine/README.md

 Advanced Android Sample App
 ===================================

+For Udacity Android Nanodegree.
+Add OpenWeatherMap Api key to gradel.properties file.
+Added an android wear watch face that syncs with the sunshine app.
+Data is pulled every 30 minutes from the mobile device to update the weather data.

 Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.

 Pre-requisites